 Planning a pregnancy and birth during the COVID-19 pandemic can be stressful.
+Besides learning about all that what happens to your body and hormones during pregnancy‘s, potential complications, and products to avoid if you are pregnant.
 Knowing what to expect from a regular pregnancy and what the current evidence is regarding COVID-19 and pregnancy is imperative.
 Doing so is vital to increase safety and decreased anxiety of expecting parents.

 8 FAQs About Pregnancy and COVID-19